SL-RU/stm32-emacs/Readme.md

 ***
 Openocd requieres a .cfg file to properly function you need to provide the file in this case it must be called openocd.cfg(you may change it in the custom varible `*stm32-openocd-config-name*`), and example file is provided (openocd.cfg) the file needs to be located in your project root.

-1) Create STM32CubeMx project and generate it for SW4STM32
+1) Create STM32CubeMx project and generate it for `Makefile`
 2) <kbd>M-x</kbd>`stm32-new-project`<kbd>[RET]</kbd> *select CubeMX project path*
 3) put the board.cfg in your project root(an example file named board.cfg is provided in this repo)
 3) open main.c